unicef-polymer/etools-ajax/README.md

  For a better browser storage use property: `cachingStorage="dexie"` and etools-ajax will not cache data in localstorage, it will use a dexie db (based on IndexedDb) called `etoolsAjaxCacheDb` to store request data.

+ Since etools-ajax can be used in multiple apps running on the same domain(like eTools apps) you might want to set a prefix for element's default dexie db name.
+In this way you will avoid conflicts with other apps that are using etools-ajax.
+ For example you can have 2 identical caching keys that will override each other's data.
+We do not want that, so make sure you set somewhere in your app a global variable, named `etoolsAjaxDefaultDexieDbPrefix`, a string prefix that identifies your app.

  ```html
  <!-- request data will be stored in  etoolsAjaxCacheDb dexie database, collection ajaxCachedData with the generated cache key -->
  <etools-ajax endpoint="[[endpoint]]" caching-storage="dexie"></etools-ajax>